-Price includes flights, 7 nights accommodation with breakfast and private transfers.Make an Enquiry
+Price is per person and includes flights, 7 nights accommodation with breakfast and private transfers.Make an Enquiry

 Our pricing aims to give an indication of the prices in low and high season.
 Low season for the Canary Islands is generally between the months of May to June and September, high season is from October to April and July and August.
 In mainland Spain and the Balearic Islands low season is from October to May, with high season from June to September.
 Prices are based on 2 sharing (unless otherwise indicated) and include return economy flights from London.
 Regional departures, child prices and single supplements are available on request.
 Date restrictions, terms and conditions apply to our special offers, please call for details.